-Nate Adler is the defense and foreign policy advisor to Senator John D. Rockefeller IV.
+Nate Adler is a Professional Staff Member at Senate Select Committee on Intelligence.
 Nate received an MPA with a concentration on international relations at the Woodrow Wilson School, and an AM in East Asian Studies at Harvard University.
 Nate focuses on US foreign policy and national security policy in East Asia, and has been a James A. Kelly Fellow and a Project on Nuclear Issues Scholar, both at the Center for Strategic and International Studies.
 A San Francisco native, Nate was a Fulbright Scholar to South Korea in 2005.

-Sarah Xiyi Chen, a senior from Arcadia, CA, is majoring in the Woodrow Wilson School and pursuing a certificate in East Asian Studies.
+Sarah Xiyi Chen, an alumn from Arcadia, CA, majored in the Woodrow Wilson School and received a certificate in East Asian Studies.
 She is the former president of the Asian American Students Association and has interned for the Department of State with the U.S. Embassy in Beijing and the U.S. Mission to the United Nations.
-She is writing her senior thesis on Chinese conceptions of human rights.
+She wrote her senior thesis on Chinese conceptions of human rights.
 She was a Fulbright Scholar to South Korea in 2013.

 Gregory Colella graduated from the Woodrow Wilson School in 2012 with a certificate in East Asian Studies.
 He focused on international security and wrote his thesis about U.S. military presences in East Asia.
 While at Princeton, Greg co-founded Veterans Campaign, worked on a Congressional campaign in 2010, and was in the ROTC program.
 Greg is now a 2nd Lieutenant and Cavalry officer in the Pennsylvania National Guard.